Disclaimer

 CLB 10+ in all abilities maximizes points.
 CEC minimum is CLB 5-7.

-Combinations of Canadian experience with language and education unlock bonus points.
+Combinations of Canadian experience with language and education earn bonus points.

 Track recent CRS cutoffs to understand your chances.